ACTEA-Erasmus/m2c4-aplc/Ex01/Subchapter03.md

 ## Scope

-Make a networkconfiguration of a crane that has the follwing:
+Make a networkconfiguration of a crane that has the following:

 - 5 Digital sensors
 - 3 Motorstarters